RobBlack90/whois-robby/README.md

 # whois-robby
-My personal site!
+My personal site.
 Jam packed with info, tidbits, and particulars- about me!
 All wrapped up in a sweet, sweet, retro-y package.

 # Stack Used
 [Bulma](https://docs.mongodb.com/manual/installation/) framework mostly for scaffolding.
 It was probably overkill.
 Also a whole lotta blood, sweat, and tears.